codingMustache/codingMustache/README.md

 ## Daily Trivia

-Which of these was the name of a bug found in April 2014 in the publicly available OpenSSL cryptography library?
+The series of the Intel HD graphics generation succeeding that of the 5000 and 6000 series (Broadwell) is called:
- 1. Shellshock
+ 1. HD Graphics 7000
- 2. Corrupted Blood
+ 2. HD Graphics 600
- 3. Heartbleed
+ 3. HD Graphics 700
- 4. Shellscript
+ 4. HD Graphics 500

 <details>
   <summary>Answer</summary>
-  Heartbleed
+  HD Graphics 500
 </details>